The Best Beginner Mushroom Growing Hacks

 8. Don’t Wait Around – Act Fast!

-Inoculating your mushroom grow kit or spawn as soon as possible– Over time, the kit will begin to dry out, and the substrate will become less optimal for sustained mycelium growth.
+Inoculating your mushroom grow kit or spawn as soon as possible - over time, the kit will begin to dry out, and the substrate will become less optimal for sustained mycelium growth.
 Remember, it is a living organism, and the fresher the kit, the higher your chance of success is.
 A fresh kit will be superior in every way to a kit that has sat in your cupboard for the last few months.

 Purchasing everything you need before you start will hugely improve your chances of a successful grow.
 Forgetting an essential item can ruin a kit you spent weeks cultivating, whether it’s as simple as a mister or a premium item like an incubator.
 Mushrooms thrive with consistency, and your kit will produce great results – providing it has everything it needs.
 I have created a checklist below to get you started.

-In conclusion
+In Conclusion

 Growing mushrooms can be complicated, but with these 8 mushroom growing hacks, you can maximise your yields and save yourself from dreaded contaminations.
 Be sure to follow our easy-to-use guides to get in-depth while referring to this post to eliminate guesswork and maximise your understanding and develop your skills to that next level.